Eleron8/ingrid/README.md

 This small service can show a list of routes between source and each destination

-for run service use in route directory `go run main.go`
+to run service use in route directory `go run main.go`

 Go to http://localhost:8080
 Here is just small message about this service